conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

     Please, take into account that in order to build this example successfully, you should have installed a toolchain that includes the compiler and all the tools to build the application for the proper architecture.
-In this case the host machine is a Raspberry Pi 3 with *armv7hf* architecture and we already have installed in the Ubuntu machine the *arm-linux-gnueabihf* toolchain.
+In this case the host machine is a Raspberry Pi 3 with *armv7hf* architecture operating system and we have the *arm-linux-gnueabihf* toolchain installed in the Ubuntu machine.

-If you have a look at the *raspberry* profile, you will see a new section named ``[buildenv]``.
+If you have a look at the *raspberry* profile, you will see a section named ``[buildenv]``.
 This section is used to set the environment variables that are needed to build the application.
 In this case we declare the ``CC``, ``CXX`` and ``LD`` variables pointing to the cross-build toolchain compilers and linker, respectively.
+This information will be later set in the ``conanbuild.sh`` script that we will source before building with CMake so that it can use the cross-build toolchain.

 Build and host contexts
 ^^^^^^^^^^^^^^^^^^^^^^^